Mani-cwaf/BTD6Mods/README.md

             <h2>Vanilla Paragons</h2>
         </td>
         <td>
-            A mod where I show my take on what the paragons should be for every vanilla tower, currently not complete whatsoever.
+            A mod where I show my take on what the paragons should be for every vanilla tower, currently not complete whatsoever but I'm working on it ok don't judge me.
         </td>
         <td width="10%">
             <a href="https://github.com/Mani-cwaf/BTD6Mods/blob/main/VanillaParagons/VanillaParagons.md"><img alt="Info" src="https://github.com/doombubbles/BTD6-Mods/blob/main/info.png?raw=true"></a>